kizniche/Mycodo/mycodo-manual.rst

 There are a number of different uses for Mycodo.
-Some users simply store sensor measurements to monitor conditions remotely, others regulate the environmental conditions of a physical space, while others capture motion-activated or timelapse photography, and more.
+Some users simply store sensor measurements to monitor conditions remotely, others regulate the environmental conditions of a physical space, while others capture motion-activated or timelapse photography, among other uses.

-Input controllers acquire measurements and store them in a `time series database <https://en.wikipedia.org/wiki/Time_series_database>`__.
+Input controllers acquire measurements and store them in the InfluxDB `time series database <https://en.wikipedia.org/wiki/Time_series_database>`__.
 Measurements typically come from sensors, but may also be configured to use the return value of linux or Python commands, or math equations,